cb-technologists/blog/content/posts/cicd_ha.md

 ### A traditional Jenkins example

 [Jenkins](https://jenkins.io) is one of the most used solutions to orchestrate CI/CD pipelines.
-Its internal architecture is more than 10 years old, so we might think not to be the most advanced solution.
+Its internal architecture is more than 10 years old, so we might think it not to be the most advanced solution.
 But, the truth is that it has been evolving with these resilient best practices in mind (master-agent layers, pipeline decoupling and flexibility, containerized deployment, etc.), so if you deploy and design your platform and pipelines nicely you can get a true resilient CI/CD experience, meaning a CI/CD HA platform.

 But let's see the following picture: